 The dough should approximately double in size after the resting period.
 If it hasn’t double in size after 1 hour, let it rest for awhile longer until it has doubled in size.

-When steaming the buns: to prevent the moisture in the lid from dripping onto the buns, one trick to try is to wrap the lid with a kitchen towel.
+When steaming the buns: to prevent the moisture in the lid from dripping onto the buns, a trick to try is to wrap the lid with a kitchen towel.
 Otherwise, wipe the lid twice as I showed in the video.
 When removing the lid, do it in a quick motion and try not to drip any of the water onto the buns.
 If you see shiny blisters on the buns, this is from dripping water.

 If you have time, steam the buns in a single layer rather than a double layer.
 This way the buns will steam evenly.
 Alternatively, you can rotate the trays about halfway through the steaming process.